 - For remortgages, the valuation must be at least £75,000.

 - The property must be in England (including the Isle of Wight), Wales (including Anglesey) or Scotland (including the Scottish Isles).

-- It is of acceptable construction.
+- It must be of acceptable construction.
 This generally means built of brick or stone with a tile or slate roof.
 A mortgage valuation will be used to confirm the suitability of the property.
 If you think the property falls outside of our accepted construction types please call one of our advisors on 0800 121 8899.

 - For leasehold properties, the unexpired leasehold term must be at least 70 years at completion.

 The property must be let on a single Assured Shorthold Tenancy (AST) agreement (England and Wales) Private Tenancy (PT) agreements (Northern Ireland), or a Private Residential Tenancy (PRT) agreement (Scotland) for a minimum term of 6 months.